 International undergraduate/Bachelor degree students are not required to provide either ACT (or SAT) test score for admissions purposes.
 However, any students who provided the official test to the University during the admission process may qualify for placement tests WAIVER.
 The waivers depend on the score earned in the standardized test.

-Bachelor or Undergraduate students are REQUIRED to take the following tests IF student does not has either ACT or SAT standardized test score.
-If needed, these test(s) is scheduled during International Orientation week.
-Pre-registration is not required.
+Bachelor or Undergraduate students are REQUIRED to take the following tests IF student does not has ACT or SAT test score.
+If needed, these test(s) is scheduled during the first two days of the International Orientation week.
+Student will be informed when to take the test; pre-registration is not required.

 - Mathematics test (1 hour) → It is to gauge skills student would have learned and applied while in high school.
 View the resources, take sample exam, and use FREE video tutorial often